Geyve

-Geyve is a town in Sakarya Province in the Marmara region of Turkey.
+Geyve is a municipality and district of Sakarya Province, Turkey.
+Its area is 662 km2, and its population is 50,799 (2022).
 The closest international airport is Istanbul Sabiha Gökçen International Airport, 139 km from Geyve.
-It is the third largest town of Sakarya Province in terms of area.
+It is the largest district of Sakarya Province in terms of area.
 Geyve is located at the foot of Geyve Gorge, which is set between two mountain ranges and lies along the Sakarya River.
 Geyve region has an impressive green landscape and productive nature.
-Geyve is relatively close to many important cities in Turkey; 179 km to Istanbul, 30 km to Adapazarı, 75 km to Izmit, 139 km to Bursa, 156 km to Eskişehir, 167 km to Bolu according to Google Maps.
+Geyve is relatively close to many important cities in Turkey; 179 km to Istanbul, 30 km to Adapazarı, 75 km to Izmit, 139 km to Bursa, 156 km to Eskişehir, 167 km to Bolu by road.

 Geography

-Geyve is located at the coordinates 40° 30′ 0″ N, 30° 18′ 0″ E. The highest point of Geyve is Cine Tasi Hill at 1040 m and the town center elevation is 124 m.
+The highest point of Geyve is Cine Tasi Hill at 1040 m and the town center elevation is 124 m.
 The third longest river in Turkey, Sakarya River runs through Geyve and it is perceived as an important inspiration of the town.